agancsos/python/indeed_scraper/README.md

 * Search results may or may not having multiple pages.

 ## Implementation Details
-The tools is implemented using 3 core packages as well as 2 custom classes.
+The tool is implemented using 3 core packages as well as 2 custom classes.

 ### Packages
 Other than a few minor packages, the main ones are as follows.